jatin7/fedemo/vm/README.md

-# A set of packer definition files (*.json) and some utility scripts
+# A set of packer definition files (*.json) and some utility scripts to generate SE Demo VM's for MapR
-# to aid in the generation of Sandbox environments for MapR.
 #

 #	Prerequisites